FluxLemur/learningtheory/knn/README.md

 Using python!
 (Images with [matplotlib](http://matplotlib.org/))

 ## Visualizing Performance
+Error is calculated as the number of incorrect labelings, using k-nn conditioned on the training set, compared to the actual labelings of the test set.
 ![Percent Error vs. K Value](https://github.com/FluxLemur/learningtheory/blob/master/knn/images/error_log.png) Very small k (< 10) classification is prone to error due to noise in the training set.
 ![1 Closest Neighbor](https://github.com/FluxLemur/learningtheory/blob/master/knn/images/region_1.png)